Skip to Main Content

 • Dietician services

 • Continuous nursing services may be provided for 24 hours to achieve palliation or management of acute medical symptoms.
 The care must be required due to periods of crisis and only as necessary to maintain the terminally ill member at home.
 Care provided requires a minimum of eight hours of nursing care within a 24-hour period commencing at midnight a minimum of 51 percent of which time must be provided by a licensed nurse.
 Nursing services include either homemaker or home health aide services.
-The eight hours of care do not need to be continuous within the 24-hour period
+The eight hours of care do not need to be continuous within the 24-hour period.

-• Inpatient respite care, short-term care provided to the member only when necessary to relieve the family or other caregivers.
+• Inpatient hospice respite care, short-term care provided to the member only when necessary to relieve the family or other caregivers.
 Respite care may be on an intermittent, non-routine or occasional basis for up to five consecutive days at a time in a hospital, skilled nursing or hospice facility.
-Prior authorization is required for inpatient admission
+Prior authorization is required for inpatient admission.

 • Short-term inpatient care for pain control or symptom management in a hospital, skilled nursing or hospice facility.
-Prior authorization is required for inpatient admission
+Prior authorization is required for inpatient admission.

 Physician Services